Colby Armstrong: Broadcasting career

 In 2019, Armstrong was in training to appear on the CBC reality TV show Battle of the Blades.
 However, he was injured during training and instead appeared on the show as one of the judges.

+He currently appears on the Spittin' Chiclets spinoff podcast, Game Notes, on the Barstool Sports network, with former teammate Matt Murley.

+Personal life

+Armstrong's younger brother Riley briefly played in the NHL with the San Jose Sharks.